 Private Limited Company

 A private limited company has to be registered with the Registrar of Companies (ROC).
 Upon completion of the registration process, a Certificate of Incorporation (COI) is issued.
-The Ministry of Corporate Affairs has introduced a fast-track registration process that enables company registration via a single form.
+The Ministry of Corporate Affairs (MCA) has introduced a fast-track registration process that enables company registration via a single form.
 The registration process is done online and all documents are required to be submitted in electronic format.

 Registering for a private limited company means the company becomes regulatory-compliant.
 This makes the company attractive to venture capitalists and private equity funds.
 Even bank loans are easier to get for private limited companies.
 From the perspective of the directors in a private limited company, their personal property would not be used to repay the company’s debt.